Pair approximation for the $q$-voter model with independence on multiplex networks: Summary and conclusions

 \section{Summary and conclusions}

-In this paper the $q$-voter model with independence, which is a sort of model for the opinion formation, was studied on MNs with two fully overlapping layers in the form of complex networks with identical degree distributions, corresponding to different levels of social influence.
+In this paper the $q$-voter model with independence, which is a sort of model for the opinion formation, was studied on MNs with two layers in the form of complex networks with identical degree distributions and full overlap of nodes, corresponding to different levels of social influence.
 The presence of the two layers was taken into account by assuming the LOCAL\&AND or GLOBAL\&AND rules for the opinion update of the agents, which differ by the way in which the lobby of neighbors influencing the opinion of a given agent is formed.
-Both in theoretical investigations based on the homogeneous PA and in MC simulations FM phase transition was observed as the parameter $p$ controlling the level of agents' independence was changed.
-This transition can be first- or second-order, depending on the size of the $q$-lobby, and the details of the transition depend on the topology of the underlying MN.
+Both in theoretical investigations based on the MFA and homogeneous PA as well as in MC simulations FM phase transition was observed as the parameter $p$ controlling the level of agents' independence was changed.
+This transition can be first- or second-order, depending on the size of the $q$-lobby, and the details of the transition , e.g., location of the critical points, critical exponents and the width of the possible hysteresis loop, depend on the topology of the underlying MN.
 The homogeneous PA was derived for a more general case of a two-state spin model with up-down symmetry on MNs and applied to the above-mentioned $q$-voter model.
 Good agreement was obtained between predictions of this PA and results of MC simulations for the model on MNs with layers with moderate and large mean degrees of nodes $\langle k\rangle$, in particular significantly larger than the size of the $q$-lobby.
 Then theoretical and numerical results show good quantitative agreement for the model on MNs with layers in the form of homogeneous ERGs and RRGs and weakly heterogeneous SF layers.
 For the model on MNs with strongly heterogeneous SF layers this agreement is only qualitative, e.g., the order of the transition is predicted correctly.
-Theoretical and numerical results diverge and can differ even qualitatively for mean degrees of nodes $\langle k\rangle$ small and comparable with $q$, independently of the degree of heterogeneity of the layers forming the MN.
+Theoretical and numerical results diverge and can differ even qualitatively for mean degrees of nodes $\langle k\rangle$ small and comparable with $q$, even for small degree of heterogeneity of the layers forming the MN.
 Results obtained in this paper can be easily extended to other models, e.g., the $q$-neighbor Ising model, as well as to models on MNs with more than two layers and layers with different topologies.